The Geometrical Structure of Phase Space of the Controlled Hamiltonian System with Symmetry: Introduction

 \section{Introduction}

 The reduction theory for a mechanical system with symmetry is an important subject and it is widely studied in the theory of mathematics and mechanics, as well as applications.
 The main goal of reduction theory in mechanics is to use conservation laws and the associated symmetries to reduce the number of dimensions of a mechanical system required to be described.
 So, such reduction theory is regarded as a useful tool for simplifying and studying concrete mechanical systems.
-Over forty years ago, the regular symplectic reduction for the Hamiltonian system with symmetry and coadjoint equivariant momentum map was set up by famous professors Jerrold E. Marsden and Alan Weinstein, which is called Marsden-Weinstein reduction, and great developments have been obtained around the work in the theoretical study and applications of mathematics, mechanics and physics; see Abraham and Marsden \cite{abma78}, Abraham et al. \cite{abmara88}, Arnold \cite{ar89}, Libermann and Marle \cite{lima87}, Marsden \cite{ma92}, Marsden et al. \cite{mamiorpera07}, Marsden and Ratiu \cite{mara99}, Marsden et al. \cite{mamora90}, Marsden and Weinstein \cite{mawe74} and Ortega and Ratiu \cite{orra04}.\\
+Over forty years ago, the regular symplectic reduction for the Hamiltonian system with symmetry and coadjoint equivariant momentum map was set up by famous professors Jerrold E. Marsden and Alan Weinstein, which is called Marsden-Weinstein reduction, and great developments have been obtained around the work in the theoretical study and applications of mathematics, mechanics and physics; see Abraham and Marsden \cite{abma78}, Abraham et al. \cite{abmara88}, Arnold \cite{ar89}, Libermann and Marle \cite{lima87}, Marsden \cite{ma92}, Marsden et al. \cite{mamiorpera07, mamora90}, Marsden and Perlmutter \cite{mape00}, Marsden and Ratiu \cite{mara99}, Marsden and Weinstein \cite{mawe74}, Meyer \cite{me73}, Nijmeijer and Van der Schaft \cite {nivds90} and Ortega and Ratiu \cite{orra04}.\\